Back to all posts

 A puddle around your water heater should never be ignored.
 While it can cause a panic, a leak doesn’t always mean you need a new unit.
 A professional plumber will investigate the source of the water, which could be anything from a loose drain valve to a faulty temperature and pressure relief valve.
 They can tighten connections or replace worn-out parts to stop the drip.
 However, if the leak is coming from the tank itself, it often indicates internal corrosion and means a replacement is necessary.
 A thorough diagnosis is key to determining the right fix for all your plumbing needs.

-Servicing the Pilot Light and Gas Line
+Pilot Light and Gas Line Service

 For those with gas water heaters, a pilot light that won’t stay lit is a common headache.
 This issue usually points to a problem with the thermocouple, a safety device that shuts off the gas if the flame goes out.
 It could also be an issue with the pilot assembly or the main gas valve.
 Because these repairs involve working directly with your home’s gas line, it’s crucial to leave them to a trained professional.
 A licensed plumber can safely troubleshoot the problem, replace the necessary parts, and ensure your system is operating correctly and without risk.